Zehelein/pg-transactional-outbox/lib/README.md

 again - or not.
 The `messageRetryStrategy` offers the possibility to customize the decision if a message should be retried or not.
 By default, the `defaultMessageRetryStrategy` is used.
-It will retry the message up the configured value in the `maxAttempts` setting or as a fallback five times (including the initial attempt).
+It will retry the message up the configured value in the `maxAttempts` setting (including the initial attempt).

 ### Poisonous message retry strategy